 - Eat Vegetables in Season and a variety of colours.
 Did you know each different colour provides you with a different array of nutrients?
 That’s right, so make sure you include plenty of green, red, purple/blue, yellow/orange and white/brown fruits and vegetables in your diet every day.
 Humans are meant to eat seasonal.
 Fruit and Vegetables that are in season are the most nutrient dense and cost effective.

 - Look after your gut.
 Did you know that 80% of your immune system is in your gut?
 If your gut health is compromised then it will affect your immune system.
-Eat a variety of nutrients that are going to nourish your gut like fibre (oats, quinoa, chia seeds, millet, wholegrains, vegetables and fruit), probiotics and probiotics.
+Eat a variety of nutrients that are going to nourish your gut like fibre (oats, quinoa, chia seeds, millet, wholegrains, vegetables and fruit), probiotics and prebiotics.
 Invest in a great probiotic supplement like Immunity Fuel.
 Add lots of fermented foods into your meals like sauerkraut, kimchi, miso soup, kombucha, etc.

 - Zinc and Vitamin C. Vitamin C is a strong antioxidant and zinc keeps the immune system strong.
 Foods rich in Vit C include citrus fruits, red capsicum, green vegetables, guavas and kiwifruit.
 Foods rich in zinc are red meat, seafood, pumpkin seeds, organ meats, nuts, vegetables and wheat germ.